aturling/dirt-module/README.md

 The DIRT Citizen Science Core module provides a web-based data portal for collecting data from citizen scientists.

-This module was created manage data collection for the [MO DIRT](https://modirt.missouriepscor.org/) (Missourians Doing Impact Research Together) project, and thus is primarily set up to collect soil health data such as soil respiration and chemical soil properties, as well as basic
+This module was created to manage data collection for the [MO DIRT](https://modirt.missouriepscor.org/) (Missourians Doing Impact Research Together) project, and thus is primarily set up to collect soil health data such as soil respiration and chemical soil properties, as well as basic